Legal isolation for Covid to end from Thursday, Boris Johnson says

 Free universal testing will finish under the plan for ‘living with Covid’ in England from April 1.

-People who test positive for coronavirus will no longer be legally required to isolate from Thursday, and free universal testing will end in April under Boris Johnson’s plan for “living with Covid”.
+All coronavirus laws in England including the legal requirement for people who test positive to isolate will end on Thursday before free universal testing is scrapped in April.

-The Prime Minister detailed the strategy for England to the Commons late on Monday afternoon after a Cabinet disagreement thought to centre on funding for future surveillance of the virus.
+Boris Johnson set out the strategy for “living with Covid” late on Monday afternoon after a Cabinet disagreement centring on funding for future surveillance of the virus disrupted his plans.

+The Prime Minister told the Commons it was time to “move from Government restrictions to personal responsibility”, but Labour warned the plan would leave the nation “vulnerable”.

 Those who receive a positive Covid-19 test will still be advised to stay at home for at least five days, but will not be obliged to under law under the plans subject to parliamentary approval.

-Routine contact tracing will also end on Thursday, as will self-isolation payments and the legal obligation for individuals to tell their employers about their requirement to isolate.
+Routine contact tracing will also end on Thursday, as will the £500 self-isolation payments and the legal obligation for individuals to tell their employers about their requirement to isolate.

 Changes to statutory sick pay and employment support allowance designed to help people through the coronavirus pandemic will end on March 24.